dyrk01/Notes/master_list.md

 - The height of a tree is the length of the longest path to the leaf
 - In the example above, the height of a tree is 4
 - The size of a tree is the number of nodes
-- In the example above, the size of a treee is 8
+- In the example above, the size of a treee is 9
 - The depth of a node is the length of the path from the root that particular node
-- In the example above, the depth of node 8 is 4
+- In the example above, the depth of node 3 is 3
 - The height of a node is measured from the node to the deepest leaf
-- In the example above, the height of node 2 is 3
+- In the example above, the height of node 2 is 4

 -Q3) Definition of tree traversal ?
 - Tree traversal is a process where it visits all the nodes in the tree
+- There are two types of tree traversal
+- Type 1: Depth first search (PreOrder,InOrder,PostOrder)
+- Type 2: Breadth first search (LevelOrder)

 -Q4) How do we traverse a tree ?
-- Method 1:
+- Method 1: PreOrder
+- Steps: Visit parent first and left children first then right children.
+- In the example above, the preorder output is 8,5,9,7,1,12,2,4,11,3

-- Method 2:
+- Method 2: InOrder
+- Steps: Visit left children then the parent then right children.
+- In the example above, the inorder ouput is 9,5,1,7,2,12,8,4,3,11

-- Method 3:
+- Method 3: PostOrder
+- Steps: Visit left children then the right child then the parent.
+- In the example above, the postorder output is 9,1,2,12,7,5,3,11,4,8

+- Method 4: LevelOrder
+- Steps: Visit the nodes at the same level from left to right before moving on to the next level
+- In the example above, the levelorder output is 8,5,4,9,7,11,1,12,3,2